Malek Jandali: As composer

 Jandali has composed works ranging from solo instrumental pieces to chamber music and works for large ensemble or orchestras.
 He has a special interest in Arab music and combines the maqamat or modes with western harmony in his piano and orchestral compositions.
 Malek's compositions not only integrate Middle-Eastern modes into Western classical forms and harmony, they echo UNESCO's call to preserve and protect the rich cultural heritage of Syria and the Silk Road at a time when it is in danger of being eradicated.
 He incorporates ancient melodies from Aleppo, Damascus and other stops on the Silk Road in his compositions.

 He released his first album of compositions for piano and orchestra, Echoes from Ugarit, in June 2009.
 The album was briefly in the international music charts of the United Arab Emirates.
 The title track is based on a hymn to Nikkal, one of the Hurrian songs inscribed on cuneiform clay tablets discovered in Ugarit, Syria, and thought to date from 1400 BC and thus to be the oldest notated music in the world.

 In early 2012 Jandali released his album Emessa (Homs), which he dedicated to "the Syrian people and their noble quest for freedom - especially the people of Homs".
 The album includes his Freedom Qashoush Symphony, named after Ibrahim Qashoush, who wrote a song popular with Syrian protesters and who was killed and had his vocal cords torn out.

 Jandali's Syrian Symphony was released in late 2014 and premiered at Carnegie Hall in January 2015.
 The album includes three major works, "Syrian Symphony" presented in four movements recorded with the Russian Philharmonic Orchestra, "Variations for Piano and Orchestra", based on the ancient Syrian theme 'Lamma Bada Yatathana, and "Phoenix in Exile", recorded with the Royal Philharmonic Orchestra in London.

 In 2015 his latest album SoHo was released, which tells the story of his journey from Syria to SoHo in New York City and contains compositions that are inspired by and named after the works of Sufi poets Rumi and Ibn Arabi as well as poets Rita Dove, Gabriela Mistral among others.
 The album features his chamber works for piano, oud and cello, performed by the Malek Jandali Trio.

+In 2024, he released his Concertos album, featuring his concerto for clarinet and orchestra which was selected as among the best of classical music in 2024 by The Washington Post.